 Computational Biophysical Chemistry

 Research in our group focuses on the physics of proteins, "nanomachines" that are responsible for transporting molecules, catalyzing and regulating biochemical reactions in the cell, or as antibodies for fighting infections.
-As proteins are only functional if they assume specific shapes, it is important to explore how these structures emerge from a protein's chemical composition (the sequence of amino acids as specified in the genome).
+As proteins are only functional if they assume specific shapes, it is important to explore how these structures emerge from a protein's chemical composition (the sequence of amino acids as specified in the genome) and its interaction with other molcules.
 Such knowledge could not only lead to the rational design of novel drugs, but also to a deeper understanding of various diseases that are caused by misfolding of proteins.

-Computer simulations offer one way to explore this sequence-structure relation but are extremely difficult for realistic protein models with their high dimensionality and competing interactions.
+Computer simulations offer one way to explore this sequence-structure relation but are extremely difficult for realistic protein models.
 A significant part of the research in our group aims at overcoming this obstacle through the development of novel numerical techniques.
-Some of these advanced algorithms are implemented in our free software package SMMP.
-Click on the picture to see a short movie that visualizes sampling of protein structures by one of these methods, multicanonical sampling.
+Some of these algorithms are implemented in our free software package SMMP.